Your Questions Answered......

-Booking the Camino is a significant commitment, and you will undoubtedly have a considerable number of questions and queries.
-We hope the answers below will go some way to answering your queries.
-Alternatively, we would strongly suggest you visit Camino de Santiago website which has a wealth of information on the Camino.
+Booking the Camino de Santiago is a significant commitment, and you will undoubtedly have a considerable number of questions.
+We hope the answers below will go some way to answering those.

 Most of the accommodations you stay in the larger towns and cities will have access to Wifi (local charges may apply).
 For the more rural locations, the access will be very limited however you may find it available in local cafes and eating places en route.

 In our experience, there is a good coverage on many of the Camino routes, considering they are quite remote in parts.
 More so on the French Way / Camino Frances, but in general loss of signal should only be intermittent.

 Personal safety is not considered a higher risk on the Camino routes.
 Most locals are very respectful of pilgrims and will go out of their way to help you and make sure that you are doing well.
 As with anywhere in the world, it is important to take basic steps to protect your personal safety (conceal valuables etc, especially in larger cities), but there is no real concern for safety.
-The Camino Francés is probably best suited anyone considering going solo but feeling a little nervous, as it is the busiest route and provides many companions to pass the miles with.
+The Camino Francés (the most popular route to Santiago) is probably best suited anyone considering going solo but feeling a little nervous, as it is the busiest route and provides many companions to pass the miles with.
 (Supplement applicable for solo trips).

 Yes, many start walking the Camino as a solo traveller (supplement applicable).
 There is something about starting the Camino solo that really appeals.
 The dynamic on the route is such that within an hour of starting your solo walk, you will find yourself walking with other pilgrims, sharing your tales and chatting about the Way.
 Going solo means that you are not tied to an agenda, you can stop and start when you want, you can form bonds with absolutely anyone, so it does come recommended.